 Pumping effluent direct to pasture is only an option at times of the year when pasture is actively growing and pasture water use is greater than effective rainfall.
 Some form of storage will be required for dairy shed effluent produced during the "winter" period when effective rainfall exceeds evaporation, or pasture growth is suppressed by low soil temperatures.
-For more information on effective rainfall and evaporation, and information on temperatures as they affect pasture growth in your district refer to Guideline No 6 - Climate and Soils.
+For more information on effective rainfall and evaporation in your district refer to Guideline No 6 - Rainfall and Evaporation.
+For more information on temperatures as they affect pasture growth in your district refer to Guideline No 7 - Temperature and Pasture Growth.